allynt/esdoc-mp/README.md

-esdoc-py-mp
+esdoc-mp
 ===========

-Python meta-programming framework in support of ES-DOC eco-system.
+Meta-programming framework in support of ES-DOC eco-system.

 What is ES-DOC ?